Ambre-io/sparkplugui/README.md

 Run:

+1. Launch SparkpluGUI software
-1. Type the broker information in the form
+2. Type the broker information in the form
-2. Click on the "Connect" button (Cloud icon)
+3. Click on the "Connect" button

 Observe: